 If you cannot locate a shore, the next best source of food is meat.
 Animals can be found clustered in groups around the world.
 Do not attack them right away!
-In Terrafirmacraft+, animals are neutral mobs, and will attack the player if the player attacks them.
+In Terrafirmacraft+, animals are neutral mobs, and most will attack the player if the player attacks them (deers and pheasants will not retaliate).
 As animals are also much harder to kill than in Vanilla, you should prepare yourself before you attack an animal.

 Note: Do not underestimate animals!
 They have large amounts of knockback and damage.
 They are not harmless, like in Vanilla!

-Stand away some distance from the animal, and hold Raw Hide, too, as it is very useful later.to prepare your spear or javelin.
+Stand away some distance from the animal, and hold Raw Hide, too, as it is very useful later.
+The sinew from hunting can be used to make a bow, which can also aid you in future hunts.to prepare your spear or javelin.
 Do not attack the animal directly with the javelin!
 Hitting an animal with a javelin deals far less damage than throwing it.
 Release in order to throw it.
 Be careful, as the animal will now try to attack you.
 Throw multiple spears in rapid succession, until the animal dies.
 In Terrafirmacraft+, animals drop as much meat as their body weight.
 This means that large animals will drop quite a lot of meat.
 You do not have to worry about picking up all the meat, as a few stacks will suffice for a few days.
 Be sure to pick up the

 If you are wounded, jump to the Wounds and Medicine section, then come back.